 Feverfew is native to Anatolia and has long been a staple of the herbal medicine chest.
 In the middle ages it was thought to purify the air and help prevent malaria and other life-threatening diseases.
 Since then it has been used as a traditional remedy for fevers as well as digestive disorders, arthritis and period pain.
 It has been used for headaches since at least the 17th Century when the famous herbalist Nicholas Culpepper wrote “It is very effectual for all pains in the head.”

 Numerous studies support the use of feverfew for the prevention and treatment of migraine headaches caused by the dilation or contraction of blood vessels if taken regularly over a period of a few months.

-Feverfew can be found in MigraHerb Migraine Relief – A traditional herbal medicinal product used for the prevention of migraine headaches based on traditional use only.
+Feverfew can be found in Migraherb Feverfew Migraine Relief (traditionally used for migraine headaches).